bonny/WordPress-Simple-History/readme.txt

 = 2.3.x (nnn 2015) =

+- Changed: When hovering the time of an event in the log, the date of the event displays in both local time and GMT time.
+Hopefully makes it easier for admins in different timezones that work together on a site to understand when each event happened.
+Fixes https://github.com/bonny/WordPress-Simple-History/issues/84.
+- Added: New method `register_dropin` that can be used to add dropins.
+- Added: New action `simple_history/add_custom_dropin`.
+- Added: Example on how to add an external dropin: [example-dropin.php](https://github.com/bonny/WordPress-Simple-History/blob/master/examples/example-dropin.php).
 - Fixed: Line height was a bit tight on the dashboard.
 Also: the margin was a tad to small for the first logged event on the dashboard.
 - Fixed: Username was not added correctly to failed login attempts when using plugin Captcha on Login.
-- Added: New method `register_dropin` that can be used to add dropins.
-- Added: New action `simple_history/add_custom_dropin`.
-- Added: Example on how to add an external dropin: [example-dropin.php](https://github.com/bonny/WordPress-Simple-History/blob/master/examples/example-dropin.php).

 = 2.3.1 (October 2015) =